edgedb/edgedb/docs/datamodel/primitives.rst

   Only available in EdgeDB 2.0 or later.

 Ranges represent some interval of values.
-The intervals can be bounded or unbounded on either end.
+The intervals can be bound or unbound on either end.
 They can also be empty, containing no values.
 Only some scalar types have corresponding range types:

 - ``range<int32>``